 An ongoing project which began in autumn 2021, this series focuses on Newcastle upon Tyne's Pilgrim Street and associated areas, while documenting the presence of continual land developments.
-Owned by the Reuben brothers, Pilgrim Quarter as it has been rebranded by the property magnates, owes its name to the pilgrims who were visiting the nearby chapel of Saint Mary in Jesmond in the 13th Century, now marked ruins in the leafy suburb of Jesmond.
+Owned by the Reuben brothers, Pilgrim Quarter as it has been rebranded by the property magnates, owes its name to the pilgrims who were visiting the nearby chapel of Saint Mary in the 13th Century, now marked ruins in the leafy suburb of Jesmond.

-Having undergone many transformations, the delicate fabric of the area is exposed through a series of palimpsest landscapes.
-Layers of history can be seen through the juxtaposition of modern day commercial enterprises against the surviving heritage of the city dating as far back as the Middle Ages.
+Having undergone many transformations, layers of history can be seen through the juxtaposition of modern day commercial enterprises against the surviving heritage of the city dating as far back as the Middle Ages.

 Carliol Square Screen Print.
 Newcastle Gaol, 1921 / Taras Property Construction, 2022

 This series has been commissioned by historian Dr. Shane McCorristine and is part of a wider project to commemorate the anniversary of Newcastle's former Gaol.
 Designed by John Dobson, it was one of the first prisons to adopt a panoptican-style framework, regarded as progressive at the time of its inception in 1822.
 The gaol was situated in the East Pilgrim Street area of Newcastle and has left traces across the city, from former execution sites such as the Town Wall and Moor to the foundations of the Tyne Bridge, where bricks were redistributed upon its demise.